Scenario 2

 Compile [TARGET_MODEL] and every downstream model that depends on it.
 Then preview 20 rows of [TARGET_MODEL] ordered deterministically.
 Do not materialize anything.

 Confirm: new columns populate for matched rows and null (not error) for unmatched.
 Total row count of [TARGET_MODEL] is unchanged.
-Every downstream model compiled without error.
+Every downstream model compiles.

 Exercises: dbt_compile across lineage, dbt_show on target